sof202/ChromBinarize/README.md

 ChromHMM is great at binarizing at a simple level, but struggles for datasets that are not traditionally peak called.
 In addition to this, 'better' peak calling algorithms (like MACS) exist for ChIP-Seq and ATAC-Seq datasets.
-As such, a separate suite of scripts that binarize these data sets is proposed here.
+As such, a separate suite of scripts that binarize these datasets (into a format recognised by ChromHMM) is proposed here.

 >[!NOTE]
 >In the following README (and greater repository), the word 'methylation' means